 Tornadoes destroy mostly by dropping the atmospheric pressure, causing houses to explode.

-False: Tornadoes destroy mostly by their intense winds.
+False: Tornadoes destroy mostly by their intense winds, along with picking up objects and turning them into projectiles to pummel other things (like your house).
 If you watch any footage of a tornado destroying something, you will notice that the structures tend to be blown away rather than blown up.

 There are no tornadoes in _____.